Asymptotic condition numbers for linear ordinary differential equations: Linear Algebra Results

 \subsubsection{The matrix $z A$}

-When we replace $A$ by $z A$, $z\in\mathbb{C}\setminus\{0\}$, the number and the dimensions of blocks and mini-blocks remain the same (remind Proposition \ref {Vfor-A}).
+When we replace $A$ by $z A$, $z\in\mathbb{C}\setminus\{0\}$, the number and the dimensions of blocks and mini-blocks remain the same (recall Proposition \ref {Vfor-A}).
 Moreover, a Jordan basis for $z A$ is given in (\ref{vv}).
-Therefore, we know how it is transformed the matrix $V$ by replacing $A$ by $z A$.
-The next proposition says this and, in addition, how it is transformed the matrix $W=V^{-1}$.
+Therefore, we know how the matrix $V$ is transformed by replacing $A$ by $z A$.
+The next proposition states this and, in addition, how the matrix $W=V^{-1}$ is transformed.

 \begin{proposition} Let $z\in\mathbb{C}\setminus\{0\}$.
 The matrix $V(zA)$ corresponding to $z A$ has columns

 and the matrix $W(zA)$ corresponding to $z A$ has rows

 \end{proposition}